EDIflyer/linux-notes/docs/general-notes/tailscale.md

 # Tailscale

-Mesh VPN service based on the WireGuard protocol - https://www.tailscale.com
+Tailscale is a Mesh VPN service based on the WireGuard protocol - https://www.tailscale.com.

+Any items logged into the same Tailnet are accessible form each other.

 ## Taildrop
 For Linux machines any files received are pulled down as `root` into the Tailscale directory.